 How long your mattress can offer you proper support depends on many things, such as:

 - Price.
-Comfortable inexpensive mattresses are made of materials of lower quality compared to high-end brands.
+Comfortable mattresses that cost less than $300 are made of materials of lower quality compared to high-end brands.
 These materials have a shorter overall lifespan, and you might need to replace your mattress more frequently if you choose low-cost beds.

 - Climate.
 Humidity and temperature in the region you live in can also impact how often you will change your mattress.
 High humidity makes mattress materials more susceptible to mold growth and corrosion, whereas high summer temperatures make you overheat during sleep, and hence, the mattress can absorb the sweat and develop odors.